Live webcam recording in GoReact

 For self-recording, be sure your head, shoulders, and elbows are in the picture frame.
 You should allow a little space above your head, below your elbows and on the sides, so your hands aren't cut off at the ends of the frame when you sign.
 If you are too far away or too close to the camera, viewing is difficult.

-If possible, stand in front of a solid, light colored background.
+If possible, stand in front of a solid colored background.
 Be aware that some cameras do not record bright white backgrounds very well.
 Remove clutter and make sure there is nothing inappropriate showing.

 Make sure you have adequate lighting.
 Particularly, try to have more light in front of you than behind you.
 Otherwise you may be shadowed badly.
 Household lamps may help if doing self-recording.

 Wear contrasting, solid and appropriate clothing.
-Keep hair away from your face, and lose the gum/candy.
+Keep hair away from your face, and lose the gum or candy.

 Don't forget to test your audio!
 Test different recording distances from the mic to find the best spot.